Funify Posts

 For example, when someone sees the problem “Add the numbers from 1 to 100,” they may first think about adding each number by hand.
 A programmer is more likely to think, “This is a process that repeats 100 times.”
 That shift in perspective is a big part of computational thinking, and loops are one of the first tools that help us develop it.

 In the end, loops are one of the key ideas that make programming the language of automation.
 They allow us to take the repetitive parts of everyday life and turn them into code.
+They let us describe a pattern once and let the machine carry it out reliably.
 That is both the starting point of programming and one of the reasons it feels so powerful.

 If you understand loops now, then you are no longer just someone who uses a computer.
 You are becoming someone who can tell a computer what to do.
-That is the real meaning of loops, and it is one of the first major steps in every programmer’s growth.
+You are learning how to turn repetition into automation, and that is one of the first major steps in every programmer’s growth.

 Thank you for reading, and I hope you have a wonderful day.